modernistik/parse-stack/README.md

     error!("Name cannot be empty") if artist.name.blank?

     if artist.name_changed?
-      log "The artist name changed!"
+      wlog "The artist name changed!"
       # .. do something if `name` has changed
     end